-Anne joined Exelon in 2010 as assistant general counsel for Exelon Business Services and held this role until 2017, when she became associate general counsel for leading Labor and Employment for Exelon in Philadelphia, Baltimore and Washington, DC., providing strategic guidance on a wide range of personnel issues, including labor arbitrations and employment litigation.
-Anne also has been a vital Legal voice on special company-wide projects, including Exelon’s COVID-19 response and diversity, equity and inclusion policies.
+Anne joined Exelon in 2010 as assistant general counsel for Exelon Business Services.
+In 2017, she became associate general counsel for Labor and Employment for Exelon's businesses in Philadelphia, Baltimore and Washington, DC., providing strategic guidance on a wide range of employee issues, including labor arbitrations and employment litigation.
+She has also been a vital legal voice on special company-wide projects, including Exelon's COVID-19 response and diversity, equity and inclusion practices.

-Anne is an active member of the Association of Corporate Counsel (ACC).
-She was president of the ACC Greater Philadelphia chapter in 2018 and a board officer between 2013-2019.
-She also led the ACC Greater Philadelphia Diversity Summer Internship Program, which places diverse law students in over 15 corporate law departments each summer.
-Anne was previously pro bono labor counsel for Opera Philadelphia and Editor-in-Chief for the New Jersey Bar Association Labor and Employment Section Quarterly.
-Anne was a member of the Leadership Council for Legal Diversity inaugural Fellows class in 2011 and has continued to be a mentor with the program.
+Anne serves as an active member of the KID Museum Corporate Leadership Council in Maryland.
+She was president of the Association of Corporate Counsel (ACC) Greater Philadelphia chapter in 2018 and a board officer between 2013-2019.
+She also led the ACC Greater Philadelphia Diversity Summer Internship Program, which places diverse law students in more than 15 corporate law departments each summer.
+She was previously pro bono labor counsel for Opera Philadelphia and Editor-in-Chief for the New Jersey Bar Association Labor and Employment Section Quarterly.
+Anne was a member of the Leadership Council for Legal Diversity inaugural Fellows class in 2011 and is currently part of the General Counsel Mentoring Circle.